-How To Get Free Credit Report From CRIF?
+How To Get a Free Credit Report From CRIF?

 You can get your credit report from CRIF using this link.
 If you already have an account with CRIF, click on ‘Login’ on the top right.
 Else click on ‘First Time User’.

-On the next screen you will be asked to choose between paid report (which costs Rs 399/- and is provided within minutes) or a free report, which is provided in 2-3 working days.
-Once you hit submit you will receive a report authentication link on your email id within 24 hours, and on successful authentication, the free credit report is mailed the next day.
+On the next screen, you will be asked to choose between a paid report (which costs Rs 399/- and is provided within minutes) or a free report, which is provided in 2-3 working days.
+Once you hit submit you will receive a report authentication link on your email ID within 24 hours, and on successful authentication, the free credit report is mailed the next day.

 How To Get Free Credit Report From Equifax?

 Of the four, Equifax has the most primitive method of providing the credit report.
-In order to get your credit report you need to fill the KYC form (given in the link below), attach the self-attested copy of Identity Proof and Address Proof and email it to [email protected]
+In order to get your credit report you need to fill out the KYC form (given in the link below), attach the self-attested copy of your Identity Proof and Address Proof, and email it to [email protected]

-After receiving the form, Equifax will send the credit report via courier or postal service and only to an address which is present in their database.
+After receiving the form, Equifax will send the credit report via courier or postal service and only to an address that is present in their database.

 This is a very tedious and slow process and also not secure.
-There are chances of courier getting in wrong hands and with such sensitive information in the credit report, I would rather live with three free reports a year.
+There are chances of couriers getting in the wrong hands and with such sensitive information in the credit report, I would rather live with three free reports a year.